-At Adobe Max, the electronics titan HP announced the HP ZBook x2, the most powerful detachable PC to date specifically designed for artists and graphic designers who use creative applications like Adobe Creative Cloud.
+The HP ZBook x2 is one of the most powerful detachable PCs to date specifically designed for artists and graphic designers who use creative applications like Adobe Creative Cloud.

 The HP ZBook x2’s design

 This detachable PC is a work of art: its body is made from both die-cast magnesium and aluminum.

 Furthermore, the entire device weighs just 4.78 pounds and is 20.3mm thick in laptop mode.
 In tablet mode, those stats go down to only 3.64 pounds and just 14.6mm thick.

 The newest detachable PC from HP features a 14-inch touch display that supports 4K resolution.
 There is also an optional one-billion color, 10 bit HP DreamColor display calibrated to 100% of Adobe RGB.

 The touchscreen will also have anti-glare features that will allow users to work even in very bright locations.

 The detachable PC comes with a quad-core i7 Intel Core processor with 4.2 GHz Intel Turbo Boost.

 Users can also purchase the ZBook x2 with 2TB of PCIe storage and 32GB of RAM.
 NVIDIA’s powerful Quadro Graphics card also comes installed.